-India election results: Did ‘secular’ parties let down Muslims too?
+India election results: Did ‘secular’ parties let Muslims down too?

 The BJP party has done “unparalleled welfare work for minority communities” in the past 10 years, he told Al Jazeera.
 He said the party has nominated Muslims to the upper house of parliament.

 Experts say non-BJP parties avoid giving many tickets to Muslims to avert a consolidation of Hindu voters behind the BJP.
-All of that underscores a deeper issue with the way so-called secular parties view Muslims, Professor Ahmed said: only as voters, not as leaders.
+All of that underscores a deeper issue with the way so-called secular parties view Muslims, Professor Irfan said: only as voters, not as leaders.

 While the INDIA alliance has been cool towards Muslim parties such as the All India Majlis-e-Ittehadul Muslimeen (AIMIM), based in the southern city of Hyderabad, and the All India United Democratic party, based in the northeastern state of Assam, it has not hesitated to include outright Hindu parties.